adamldavis/learning-groovy/README.md

 # Learning Groovy

-Git repo for the leanpub book "Learning Groovy" available on [Apress](http://www.apress.com/9781484221167).
+Git repo for the book "Learning Groovy" available on [Apress](http://www.apress.com/9781484221167).

 Contains most of the code examples used in the book.

+## Grails 3

+The Grails 3.3.10 application is located in the "example" directory.

 ## Groovy DSL